What are Flow Measurement Techniques used in Industries?

 - This flow meter is also called thermal dispersion or immersible mass flow meters

 - The actual mass flow rate is shown below.
-The display shows volume flow rate in Normal Meter Cubed per Hour (N M3/hr)
+The display shows the volume flow rate in Normal Meter Cubed per Hour (N M3/hr)

 Coriolis Flow Meter

-- Coriolis mass flow meter is used when the measured mass flow rate is affected due to changes in temperature, pressure, viscosity and density of fluid.
+- Coriolis mass flow meter is used when the measured mass flow rate is affected due to changes in temperature, pressure, viscosity, and density of fluid.
 In industries, this meter can measure mass flow rate of gases, liquids, and slurries

 - The mass flow measurement is based on the Coriolis forces.
 When fluid passes through the U-shaped vibrating tube that cause angular harmonic oscillation.

 - The U-shaped tube is energized with a fixed level of vibration.
 As a fluid medium (gas or liquid) passes through the Coriolis tube, the momentum of fluid will change vibrations in a tube, the twists tube results in a phase shift.
 This phase shift is measured as a linear output Which is proportional to the volume flow rate of fluid

 - The phenomenon of vibrating tube is presented below

 - Coriolis meters are considered the one of the most accurate flow meters compared to other flow meters.
 This meter has excellent accuracy over wide conditions and minimum maintenance cost